bobtail-dev/bobtail/README.md

 host language, such as source maps, syntax highlighting, linting, comment doc processing, compiler implementations, etc.

-The syntax leverages some features of Coffeescript to achieve the expressive power of a declarative HTML-ish template language:
+The syntax leverages some features of CoffeeScript to achieve the expressive power of a declarative HTML-ish template language:

 - [general malleability][DSLs] for DSLs, esp. for declaring structures